 Gabrielle kicked at a stack of papers at her feet sending them fluttering into the air.
 “What I want to know is what this is all about.
 My reading comprehension in Capricornian is pretty good, but maybe I’m a bit rusty.
 So, just help me clarify if what I’ve been reading is true.
 It’s what you asked me to come here for, isn’t it?”

 Marta took a step backwards, before balling her fists.
-“I didn’t join until the end… but… we’ve been working together with Dämon Forstchritt on a government-funded project to create a conductor capable of overcoming the barrier to the third-highest energy level of vitae… We’ve successfully increased the mid-level, soft vitae to volatile, high-level vitae conversion rate to 90% without risking the vitae slipping down an energy level excessively.”
+“I didn’t join until the end… but… we’ve been working together with Dämon Forstchritt on a government-funded project to create a conductor capable of overcoming the barrier to the fourth-highest energy level of vitae… We’ve successfully increased the mid-level, soft vitae to volatile, high-level vitae conversion rate to 90% without risking the vitae slipping down an energy level excessively.”

 “And how did you do it?”
 Gabrielle pressed.